jerseycheese/BootHillGM/Docs/ProjectOverview.md

 - Data Persistence
 - Next.js API routes for server-side logic

-This modular approach allows for easier development, testing, and future expansions.
+This modular approach, combined with the App Router structure, allows for easier development, testing, and future expansions.

 ## 7. Development Status
-The project has transitioned from a React Native mobile app to a Next.js web application.
-The basic Next.js project structure has been set up, and the team is in the process of migrating and adapting the existing components and logic to the new framework.
+The project has transitioned to a Next.js 14.x web application using the App Router.
+The basic Next.js project structure has been set up, and the team is in the process of implementing core components and adapting the existing logic to the new framework.

 ## 8. MVP Development Focus
 - Implement core gameplay loop for personal/family/friends use